Wrest Park: Restoration programme

 In the autumn of 2007 English Heritage announced that the Wolfson Foundation had pledged up to £400,000 towards the restoration of a number of the key features of the Wrest Park estate, including the mansion's formal entrance area, the garden statuary, railings and gates, and to alter the height of the carriage drive.
 In the next phases the lakes and canals will be restored.

 On 12 September 2008 English Heritage unveiled extensive plans to restore the Grade-I-listed Wrest Park house and gardens to their original splendour.
 In 2008 the music video for "The Fear" by Lily Allen featured interior as well as exterior scenes of Wrest Park.

 In July 2010 English Heritage announced that it had secured over £1m from the Heritage Lottery Fund to develop a new visitors centre, car parking, exhibition space and accessible paths.
 Work was completed in summer 2011 and the park opened to the public on 4 August 2011.

-English Heritage and Historic England have undertaken a number of indepth investigations of the gardens at Wrest as part of the restoration process, including archaeological and geophysical surveys.
+English Heritage and Historic England have undertaken a number of in-depth investigations of the gardens at Wrest as part of the restoration process, including archaeological and geophysical surveys.
 The removal of an overgrown yew hedge, which maps suggested existed in 1717, led to a dendrochronological investigation on the trunks to discover if the trees removed were original or part of later re-plantings.
 The wood was found to date to 1780–1800.

 Capability Brown memorial

 There is a memorial column dedicated to Lancelot "Capability" Brown.
 It was originally placed near the Bowling Green House, which was remodelled by Batty Langley in 1735, but is now located in the eastern part of the gardens.
-The column has the inscription: "These gardens, originally laid out by Henry Duke of Kent, were altered by Philip Earl of Hardwicke and Jemima, Marchioness Grey with the professional assistance of Lancelot Brown Esq. in the years 1758, 1759, 1760."
+The column has the inscription: "These gardens, originally laid out by Henry Duke of Kent, were altered by Philip Yorke, 2nd Earl of Hardwicke and Jemima Campbell, 2nd Marchioness Grey with the professional assistance of Lancelot Brown Esq. in the years 1758, 1759, 1760."

 Filming

-Wrest Park has been used as a location for filming and events including: the video for the 2008 song "The Fear" by Lily Allen; a 2015 concert by Status Quo; Strictly Come Dancing ,"The People's Strictly for Comic Relief", which aired in 2015; and a 2016 episode of BBC's Flog It!.
+Wrest Park has been used as a location for filming and events including: the video for the 2008 song "The Fear" by Lily Allen; a 2015 concert by Status Quo; Strictly Come Dancing, "The People's Strictly for Comic Relief", which aired in 2015; a 2016 episode of BBC's Flog It!; an episode of BBC miniseries The Serpent; the movies Flyboys and The Death of Stalin, drama series The Royals, and historical drama series Belgravia.